GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/07I_ConstantVariables.md

 I think the takeaway is to look into how modularity works.

-All the work around this has been segmented into the branch `const-keyword`.
+All the work around this has been splintered off into the branch `const-keyword`.
 I may or may not merge this into the master branch.
 Time will tell.